fum-cs/jupyter-book-tutorial/docs/quickstart-github.md

 ## 4. Copy Book Files

-- Copy all files and folders (including `_build/html`) from your Jupyter Book project into the cloned repository folder.
+- Copy all files and folders (including `_build/html`) from [this Jupyter Book project](https://github.com/fum-cs/jupyter-book-tutorial) into the cloned repository folder.

 ## 5. Commit and Push Changes